MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/write-plug-in.md

 - [Tutorial: Debug a plug-in](tutorial-debug-plug-in.md)
 - [Tutorial: Update a plug-in](tutorial-update-plug-in.md)

+## Assembly constraints

+When creating assemblies keep the following in mind:

+### Optimize assembly development

+The assembly should include multiple types, but can be no larger than 16 MB.
+It is recommended to consolidate plug-ins and workflow assemblies into a single assembly as long as the size remains below 16 MB.
+More information: [Optimize assembly development](/dynamics365/customer-engagement/guidance/server/optimize-assembly-development)

+### Assemblies must be signed
+All assemblies must be signed before they can be registered.
+This can be done using Visual Studio Signing tab on the project or by using [Sn.exe (Strong Name Tool)](/dotnet/framework/tools/sn-exe-strong-name-tool).

+### Do not depend on .NET assemblies that interact with low-level Windows APIs

+Plug-in assemblies must contain all the necessary logic within the respective dll.
+Plugins may reference some core .Net assemblies.
+However, we do not support dependencies on .Net assemblies that interact with low-level Windows APIs, such as the graphics design interface.

 ## IPlugin interface

 A plug-in is a class within an assembly created using a .NET Framework Class library project using .NET Framework 4.5.2 in Visual Studio.
 Each class in the project that will be registered as a step must implement the <xref:Microsoft.Xrm.Sdk.IPlugin> interface which requires the <xref:Microsoft.Xrm.Sdk.IPlugin.Execute*> method.

+> [!IMPORTANT]
+> When implementing `IPlugin`, do not use member fields and properties and write the `Execute` method as a stateless operation.
+All per invocation state information should be accessed via the execution context only.
+Do not attempt to store any execution state data in member fields or properties for use during the current or next plug-in invocation unless that data was obtained from the configuration parameter provided to the overloaded constructor.
+More information: [Develop IPlugin implementations as stateless](/dynamics365/customer-engagement/guidance/server/develop-iplugin-implementations-stateless)

 The <xref:Microsoft.Xrm.Sdk.IPlugin.Execute*> method accepts a single <xref:System.IServiceProvider> parameter.
 The `IServiceProvider` has a single method:  <xref:System.IServiceProvider.GetService*>.
 You will use this method to get several different types of services that you can use in your code.

 ## Services you can use in your code

 Within your plug-in you will need to:

 - Access the contextual information about what is happening in the event your plug-in was registered to handle.
 This is called the *execution context*.
 - Access the Organization web service so you can write code to query data, work with entity records, use messages to perform operations.
 - Write messages to the Tracing service so you can evaluate how your code is executing.

 The <xref:System.IServiceProvider>.<xref:System.IServiceProvider.GetService*> method provides you with a way to access these services as needed.
 To get an instance of the service you invoke the `GetService` method passing the type of service.